MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/admin-km-agent-insights.md

 ## Enable knowledge insights for customer Knowledge management agent

 You can get analytics reports on Customer Knowledge Management Agent as well as collect analytics data for your own custom reporting.

+Benefits of knowledge insights

+- Actionable insights help customers identify improvement areas, enhancing the overall knowledge repository quality to optimize Copilot performance.
+- Confident self-service article publishing, and greater resource control reduce support and content management costs.
+- Understanding the performance of Copilot-drafted content can boost customer confidence in transitioning to fully autonomous harvesting.

 ## Prerequisites